SamBoerlijst/aparts/README.md

 #### additional functionality
 - pdf to txt conversion
 - bib to csv conversion
-- tag articles weithted by section in which each tag is found
+- tag articles weightted by section in which each tag is found
 - download missing pdf files using sci-hub